- Detect & correct App Service plans if unused

 You should be able to simply run the following command in your terminal:

-However, you can run Flowpipe in server mode with external integrations, allowing it to prompt for input via http
+However, you can run Flowpipe in server mode with external integrations, allowing it to prompt for input via http, slack, teams, etc.

 Alternatively, you can choose to configure and run in other modes: